Asset 9

 Be Sure to Look Up!

-You’ll also notice thought-provoking quotes inscribed on the museum’s overhead beams and chandeliers.
-These were placed up at the direction of Fred Loring Seely – who built this complex to house Biltmore Industries – and chosen to act as words of wisdom for his employees.
+You’ll also notice thought-provoking quotes and mottos inscribed on the museum’s overhead beams and chandeliers.
+These were placed up at the direction of Fred Loring Seely (then-manager of Biltmore Industries) and chosen to serve as inspirations for his employees.